charliespy/US-Power-Outages-Analysis/README.md

 |              445.76 |                 1583.2  |              333.366 |     72.6875 |        1385.58  |          1820.49 |                         276.583 |
 |              505    |                  255    |              312.557 |    209.833  |         625.333 |          1777.95 |                         495.571 |

-Then, using the pivot table, we created a grouped bar plot.
+Using the pivot table, we visualized these differences with a grouped bar plot:

 <p style="text-align:center"><iframe src="assets/aggregates.html" width=800 height=600 frameBorder=0></iframe></p>

-With the Bar Plot computed from the pivot table above, the difference in mean can be more easily observed, especally between warm category and the other two climate category. expand on this
+The grouped bar plot provides a clearer view of the differences in mean outage durations across the categories:
+- **Climate Categories**: The "warm" climate category shows noticeably shorter outage durations compared to the "cold" and "normal" categories.
+This reinforces the hypothesis that warmer climates experience shorter and less severe power outages, likely due to the absence of snowstorms or freezing conditions, which are more common in colder climates.
+- **Cause Categories**:
+  - Outages caused by **severe weather** have the longest mean durations across all climate categories.
+This aligns with the understanding that severe weather events, such as hurricanes or snowstorms, typically cause widespread and prolonged outages.
+  - **Fuel supply emergencies** also exhibit high mean durations, suggesting that these outages are difficult to resolve quickly, likely due to logistical challenges.
+  - **Intentional attacks** and **equipment failures** have relatively lower mean outage durations, indicating these issues might be more localized and easier to address.
+  - **Public appeals** show moderate mean durations but vary considerably between climate categories, possibly reflecting differences in how the public responds to power-saving campaigns or other utility directives.

+Additionally, the disparity between the "warm" climate category and the other two categories highlights the potential influence of environmental factors on outage duration.
+These variations could stem from infrastructure differences, weather resilience, or repair challenges associated with different climates.
+Severe weather events stand out as a dominant contributor to longer outages, regardless of climate, emphasizing the need for robust infrastructure to mitigate these events' impacts.

+In conclusion, the pivot table and grouped bar plot demonstrate that outage durations are influenced by both climate and cause categories.
+These findings suggest that incorporating `CLIMATE.CATEGORY` and `CAUSE.CATEGORY` as features in further analysis could provide valuable insights into the factors affecting power outages.

 ## Assessment of Data Missingness

 ### NMAR Analysis

-We think that the dataset is NMAR.
-In the analysis of the dataset derived from 'A Multi-Hazard Approach to Assess Severe Weather-Induced Major Power Outage Risks in the U.S.' (Mukherjee et al., 2018), a significant pattern of missingness is observed in the `OUTAGE.RESTORATION` column.
-This dataset exclusively encompasses major outages, defined per the Department of Energy's criteria as incidents impacting at least 50,000 customers or causing an unplanned firm load loss of at least 300 MW.
-Given the considerable scale and impact of these events, it is implausible that the lack of restoration data is due to inadvertent omission or data collection negligence.
-Rather, it is posited that the missingness in restoration times is predominantly attributable to the intrinsic uncertainties and complexities inherent in the restoration process of such large-scale outages.
-These complexities might include multifaceted technical challenges, logistical constraints, and varying restoration protocols, which collectively contribute to an ambiguity in precisely determining the restoration moment.
-Consequently, this pattern of missing data is best characterized as NMAR, where the absence of information is inherently linked to the nature and context of the data itself, rather than random or systemic data collection errors.
+We posit that the dataset exhibits **Missing Not At Random (NMAR)** characteristics.
+In our analysis of the dataset derived from *"A Multi-Hazard Approach to Assess Severe Weather-Induced Major Power Outage Risks in the U.S."* (Mukherjee et al., 2018), a significant pattern of missingness is observed in the `OUTAGE.RESTORATION` column.

+This dataset exclusively covers major outages, as defined by the Department of Energy's criteria: incidents affecting at least 50,000 customers or resulting in an unplanned firm load loss of at least 300 MW.
+Given the large scale and critical nature of these events, it is unlikely that the missing restoration data is due to negligence or oversight in data collection.
+Instead, the missingness in restoration times appears to stem from intrinsic uncertainties and complexities associated with restoring power after such significant outages.
+Factors contributing to this ambiguity may include:
+- Technical challenges in restoring infrastructure.
+- Logistical constraints in coordinating repairs and resource allocation.
+- Varying protocols and practices across different regions and utility providers.

+Thus, the missingness in the `OUTAGE.RESTORATION` column is inherently tied to the nature of the data itself.
+It is best characterized as NMAR because the absence of restoration information is linked to the restoration process's inherent challenges, rather than being a result of random or systematic collection errors.

 ### Missingness Dependency

-Now, we focus on the missingness of demand loss in the power dataframe and test the dependency of this missingnes We are conducting **permutation dependency test** on two paris of columns: {`CAUSE.CATEGORY`, `DEMAND.LOSS.MW`}, and {`CLIMATE.CATEGORY`, `DEMAND.LOSS.MW`}.
+Next, we focused on the missingness of `DEMAND.LOSS.MW` in the dataset and tested whether this missingness is dependent on other variables.
+We conducted a **permutation dependency test** on the following pairs of columns:
+- `{CAUSE.CATEGORY, DEMAND.LOSS.MW}`
+- `{CLIMATE.CATEGORY, DEMAND.LOSS.MW}`

-1. **`CAUSE.CATEGORY` & `DEMAND.LOSS.MW`:**
+#### 1. **`CAUSE.CATEGORY` & `DEMAND.LOSS.MW`**

-Null Hypothesis (H0): the distribution of the cause when demand loss is missing is the same as the distribution of the cause when demand loss is not missing.
+**Null Hypothesis (H₀):** The distribution of `CAUSE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing and when it is not missing.

-Alternative Hypothesis (H1): the distribution of the cause when demand loss is missing is different from the distribution of the cause when demand loss is not missing.
+**Alternative Hypothesis (H₁):** The distribution of `CAUSE.CATEGORY` is different when `DEMAND.LOSS.MW` is missing and when it is not missing.

-Test statistic: We are using TVD (Total Variation Distance) as our test statistics because CAUSE.CATEGORY contains categorical variables.
-We use permutation test to shuffle the missingness of demand loss 500 times and get 500 simulating results about the TVD.
+**Test Statistic:** We used **Total Variation Distance (TVD)** as the test statistic because `CAUSE.CATEGORY` contains categorical variables.
+Using a permutation test, we shuffled the missingness of `DEMAND.LOSS.MW` 500 times to generate simulated results for the TVD.

 <p style="text-align:center"><iframe src="assets/missingness_1.html" width=800 height=600 frameBorder=0></iframe></p>

-We get a p-value of 0.0, when we use 0.05 as our significance threshold, we should reject the null hypothesis that the distribution of the cause when demand loss is missing is the same as the distribution of the cause when demand loss is not missing.
-In another word, demand loss is not dependent on the cause.
+**Results:**
+- The p-value was calculated as **0.0**.
+- At a significance threshold of 0.05, we reject the null hypothesis.
+- **Interpretation:** This indicates that the missingness of `DEMAND.LOSS.MW` is **not independent** of `CAUSE.CATEGORY`.
+In other words, the cause of the outage influences whether demand loss data is missing.

-2. **`CLIMATE.CATEGORY` & `DEMAND.LOSS.MW`:**
+#### 2. **`CLIMATE.CATEGORY` & `DEMAND.LOSS.MW`**

-Null Hypothesis (H0): the distribution of the climate when demand loss is missing is the same as the distribution of the climate when demand loss is not missing
+**Null Hypothesis (H₀):** The distribution of `CLIMATE.CATEGORY` is the same when `DEMAND.LOSS.MW` is missing and when it is not missing.

-Alternative Hypothesis (H1): the distribution of the climate when demand loss is missing is different from the distribution of the climate when demand loss is not missing
+**Alternative Hypothesis (H₁):** The distribution of `CLIMATE.CATEGORY` is different when `DEMAND.LOSS.MW` is missing and when it is not missing.

-Test statistic: we are using TVD (Total Variation Distance) as our test statistics because CLIMATE.CATEGORY contains categorical variables.

-We use permutation test to shuffle the missingness of demand loss 500 times and get 500 simulating results about the TVD.
+**Test Statistic:** We used **Total Variation Distance (TVD)** as the test statistic because `CLIMATE.CATEGORY` contains categorical variables.
+Similarly, we shuffled the missingness of `DEMAND.LOSS.MW` 500 times to generate simulated results for the TVD.

 <p style="text-align:center"><iframe src="assets/missingness_2.html" width=800 height=600 frameBorder=0></iframe></p>

-We get a p-value of approximately 0.3, and when we use 0.05 as our significance threshold, we fail to reject the null hypothesis that the distribution of the climate when demand loss is missing is the same as the distribution of the climate when demand loss is not missing.
-In another word, demand loss is dependent on climate category.
+**Results:**
+- The p-value was calculated as approximately **0.3**.
+- At a significance threshold of 0.05, we fail to reject the null hypothesis.
+- **Interpretation:** This suggests that the missingness of `DEMAND.LOSS.MW` is **independent** of `CLIMATE.CATEGORY`.
+In other words, climate conditions do not significantly influence whether demand loss data is missing.

+### Summary

+Our analysis revealed:
+- The missingness of `DEMAND.LOSS.MW` is dependent on `CAUSE.CATEGORY`, indicating that the type of outage cause plays a role in whether demand loss information is recorded.
+- The missingness of `DEMAND.LOSS.MW` is independent of `CLIMATE.CATEGORY`, suggesting that climate conditions do not affect the recording of demand loss data.

+These findings highlight the need to account for `CAUSE.CATEGORY` in further analyses involving missing data in `DEMAND.LOSS.MW`.
+Moreover, the NMAR nature of the dataset's missingness in `OUTAGE.RESTORATION` underscores the challenges inherent in analyzing large-scale power outages.

 ## Hypothesis Testing

-Null Hypothesis (H0): The cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'intentional attack' cause categories are identical.
+**Null Hypothesis (H0):** The cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'intentional attack' cause categories are identical.

-Alternative Hypothesis (H1): The cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'intentional attack' cause categories are not identical.
+**Alternative Hypothesis (H1):** The cumulative distribution functions (CDFs) of `DEMAND.LOSS.MW` for the 'severe weather' and 'intentional attack' cause categories are not identical.

-We would select only the useful column, including `DEMAND.LOSS.MW` and `CAUSE.CATEGORY`.
-Recognizing the abundance of difference values in 'CAUSE.CATEGORY', we decide to only perform text on 'severe weather' and 'intentional attack'.
+We selected only the relevant columns, including `DEMAND.LOSS.MW` and `CAUSE.CATEGORY`.
+Recognizing the abundance of distinct values in `CAUSE.CATEGORY`, we decided to focus exclusively on 'severe weather' and 'intentional attack'.

-Since anomaly level is numerical data, and there exits outier in anomaly level for severe weather and intentional attack, we choose to use  Kolmogorov-Smirnov (KS) statistic as our test statistics, considering its advantage on sensitivity to difference and robustness on ouliers.
+Since anomaly level is numerical data and there are outliers in anomaly levels for 'severe weather' and 'intentional attack', we chose the Kolmogorov-Smirnov (KS) statistic as our test statistic due to its sensitivity to differences and robustness to outliers.

-We ran permutation for 10000 times and the graph shows the distribution of permuation test result.
-The red line marks the observed value.
+We performed 10,000 permutations, and the graph below illustrates the distribution of permutation test results.
+The red line indicates the observed value.

 ```python
 P-value: 0.0